openharmony/docs/en/application-dev/faqs/full-sdk-switch-guide.md

-# Guide to Switching to Full SDK
+# Switching to Full SDK

 Both the public SDK and full SDK are toolkits for application development. <br>The public SDK is intended for application developers and provided as standard in DevEco Studio.
 It does not contain system APIs – APIs required by system applications.